Blind / Visually Impaired

 Baltimore, MD 21230

 Online.
 750 members.
 Founded 1999.
-Provides a listserv for persons who are interested in sharing, support and information relating to the genetic disorder.
+Provides a listserv for everyone interested in sharing and sourcing information relating to this genetic disorder.

 National network.
 Founded 1986.
 Provides information and support to persons with keratoconus, an eye condition where the cornea progressively thins causing a cone-like bulge.
 Newsletter, phone support, information and referrals.
 Online support group.
 Encourages research into cause and treatment.